DynamicsShop/SD-Intelli-Pricing/SD-Intelli-Pricing-Release-Notes.md

 #### Enhancements

+- Converted the v2.0.0 2018 code base to D365BC AL extensions.

 - Updated details in the About Action and surfaced on the Setup Card.

 - Removed the standard NAV OneNote, Notes and Links Actions from the SD LTA pages.